The Series A Board Deck Has an Evidence Gap — and It's Killing Founder Credibility

 What boards now want to see:

 - MEDDPICC- or BANT-anchored qualification distribution: what fraction of pipeline is at each qualification tier, with the historical conversion rate per tier as the forecast multiplier.
-No phantom "B+" deals.
+No phantom "B+" deals Sagentix Phase 05 Sales Process, 2026.

-- Benchmarked conversion at each funnel stage against industry data — not "we're targeting 25% close rate" but "industry benchmark is 18-22% for consultative B2B sales (Gartner Challenger research, 2024); our current close rate is X% and the operational change driving the projected improvement is Y."
+- Benchmarked conversion at each funnel stage: not "we are targeting 25% close rate" but "our current close rate is X%, buyer-journey research shows 86% of B2B purchases stall before a vendor is chosen (Forrester, 2024), and the specific operational change driving the projected improvement is Y."

 - Cycle-time decomposition: where do deals actually stall?
-The 86% of B2B purchases that stall (INFUSE, 2026) stall at a specific stage — usually evaluation or procurement.
+Forrester's 2024 buyer research shows 81% of buyers are dissatisfied with the provider they ultimately choose — meaning friction at evaluation and procurement stages is endemic, not an outlier (Forrester, 2024).
 The forecast needs to show which stage you are operationally addressing.

 The board's discomfort signal: "Walk me through how this quarter's projected $1.2M in new ARR breaks down by deal, by stage, by qualification tier."
-If the founder can't, the forecast is a wish.
+If the founder cannot, the forecast is a wish.

 Slide Type 5 — Strategic Imperatives / Roadmap